This blog post is part of an article series aimed at helping small businesses grow online.

-Who Is Using WordPress?
+Who Uses WordPress?

-WordPress.org Web Site Showcase
+WordPress.org Website Showcase

 - More than half of all WordPress users use the hosted version on WordPress.com

-WordPress.com publishes a live map that lets you see blog post updates around the world in real-time …
+WordPress publishes a live map that lets you see blog post updates around the world in real-time …

 Additional Statistics About WordPress

-(WP free plugins directory)
+(WordPress.org free plugins directory)

 We have written a comprehensive article about WordPress plugins here:

-(WordPress searches online)
+(WordPress-related searches online)

-According to Upwork, the typical cost for WordPress jobs is around $10 – $500 …
+According to Upwork.com, the typical cost for WordPress jobs is between $10 – $500 …

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...